 Are you wondering what the HFC phase-down means for you?
-In a nutshell, it delivers a range of benefits including reduced costs to consumers, better performance of AC equipment, lower emissions and improved energy efficiency.
-Whether you own an air conditioner or you intend to purchase one, find out how HFC phase-down is going to affect you in this week’s blog.
+It delivers a range of benefits including reduced costs, better air conditioner performance, lower emissions, and improved energy efficiency.
+Whether you own an air conditioner or you intend to purchase one, find out how HFC phase-down is going to affect you in this week’s blog.,

 What is an HFC refrigerant?

 Hydrofluorocarbons (HFCs) are a type of synthetic greenhouse gas, mostly used as air conditioning refrigerants.
-AC manufacturers introduced them for this purpose in the late 1980s in order to replace harmful chemicals like chlorofluorocarbons (CFCs).
+Air con manufacturers introduced them for this purpose in the late 1980s in order to replace harmful chemicals like chlorofluorocarbons (CFCs).